holochain-open-dev/holochain-client-csharp/README.md

 | [IsAuditTrackingEnabled](#IsAuditTrackingEnabled)                                           | Set this to true if you wish to enable Audit Tracking (the AuditEntries property will be updated every time the entry/object is saved or deleted).                                                                                                                                                                                                   |
 | [IsAuditAgentCreateModifyDeleteFieldsEnabled](#IsAuditAgentCreateModifyDeleteFieldsEnabled) | Set this to true if you wish to update the CreatedDate, CreatedBy, ModifiedDate, ModifiedBy, DeletedData & DeletedBy properties each time the entry/object is saved or deleted (you will need to make sure your hApp rust code has the created_date, created_by, modified_date, modified_by, deleted_date & deleted_by fields in your entry struct). |

+##### Id

+This is a unique ID (GUID) given to the entry which is consistent across multiple versions.

+##### CreatedDate

+The date that the entry was created.

+##### ModifiedDate

+The date that the entry was last modified.

+##### ModifiedBy

+The AgentID of the agent/user that last modified it.

+##### DeletedDate

+The date that the entry was deleted.

+##### IsActive

+A boolean flag that determines whether the entry is currently active or not.

+##### AuditEntries

+This contains a collection of audit enties that allow you to track every action that was taken on the Holochain Entry that this instance of the [HoloNETAuditEntryBaseClass](#HoloNETAuditEntryBaseClass) maps onto.
+Each audit entry contains the [EntryHash](#EntryHash), DateTime & the Type (Create, Modify or Delete).                          |

+##### Version

+This is the current version of the HolochainEntry.
+Each time it is saved with the [Save](#Save) method it will be incremented. **NOTE:** You will need to ensure you add a corresponding property in the rust entry struct for your hApp (pub version: i32), which will then map to this property.

+##### IsVersionTrackingEnabled

+Set this to true if you wish to enable Version Tracking (you will need to make sure your hApp rust code has the version field added to your entry struct).

+##### IsAuditTrackingEnabled

+Set this to true if you wish to enable Audit Tracking (the AuditEntries property will be updated every time the entry/object is saved or deleted).

+##### IsAuditAgentCreateModifyDeleteFieldsEnabled

+Set this to true if you wish to update the CreatedDate, CreatedBy, ModifiedDate, ModifiedBy, DeletedData & DeletedBy properties each time the entry/object is saved or deleted (you will need to make sure your hApp rust code has the created_date, created_by, modified_date, modified_by, deleted_date & deleted_by fields in your entry struct).

 ### Test Harness

 You can find the Test Harness here: